The Old Man of Storr Visitor Guide

 How old is the Old Man of Storr?

 The Old Man of Storr is located in the Trotternish area of north Skye.
-The landscape in that part of the island was subjected to a number of ancient landslides, and the exposed rocks comprise layers of basalt lava from the Tertiary Age which date between 2.58 and 65 million years.
+The landscape in that part of the island was subjected to many ancient landslides, and the exposed rocks comprise layers of basalt lava from the Tertiary Age which date between 2.58 and 65 million years.